j-c-w/route-viewer/README.md

 ## Deploy (Jackson's Notes)

-Need to set keys: there is a maps API key that needs to be set.
+Need to set keys: there is a maps API key that needs to be set. (need to set the env variables in here: next.config.js) -- those can be done in the vercel config.

 ## Getting Started